jhaaslab/Models/README.md

 ## Julia project environment setup

-Julia manages packages by environment so even though we added packages in the global environment during [Julia setup](Julia%20setup.md) we will have to make sure model code dependencies are installed and precomiled for use in your project environment:
+Julia manages packages by environment so even though we added packages in the global environment during [Julia setup](docs/Julia%20setup.md) we will have to make sure model code dependencies are installed and precomiled for use in your project environment:

 Open a terminal in your project folder and start julia:
 `julia`

 enter pkg by typing `]`

-and type `activate .`

 You should see a propt showing we are in the project: